-The EDGE uses the Q-Cup Technology that combines pressurized fluid extraction and dispersive solid phase extraction in a single instrument that produces rapid and efficient extraction.
-The easy-to-assemble Q-Cup™ sample holder boasts of a unique open cell concept that creates a dispersive effect and facilitate rapid extraction and filtration.
+The EDGE uses the Q-Cup Technology that combines pressurized fluid extraction and dispersive solid-phase extraction in a single instrument that produces rapid and efficient extraction.
+The easy-to-assemble Q-Cup™ sample holder boasts of a unique open cell concept that creates a dispersive effect and facilitates rapid extraction and filtration.
 The result is fast, simple, and efficient extractions.

 Figure 1.
 The EDGE Process